Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Louella from Billings, MT

 I often have my grandson at my house.
 Being a toddler, he is a picky eater.
-I came up with this idea when we were reading a book called "Eating a Rainbow", which was a book to help learn colors.
+I came up with this idea when we were reading a book called "Eating a Rainbow".

 Children are greatly affected by "shapes" of their food.
 The smaller bow tie pasta is great way to encourage them to eat.
 Get creative and serve food in different sizes and shapes for those picky eaters!